 Commission-only sales positions offer notable financial benefits for a sales organization.
 One primary advantage is reduced financial risk.
 Since pay depends on sales, companies save on fixed labor costs, which can lead to significant savings compared to traditional salary models.

 Another key benefit is the potential for increased revenue.
 By motivating sales reps to close deals and generate revenue, businesses can experience substantial growth.
-When salespeople’s earnings are aligned with their performance, the drive to excel often results in higher sales volumes.
+The right commission structure can drive company growth by aligning sales incentives with business objectives.

 Reduced financial risk and labor costs